aantron/ocaml.org/data/planet/ocamlpro/ocamlpros-compiler-team-work-update.md

 </blockquote>
 <p>Vincent Laviron (2 September 2019 at 16 h 22 min):</p>
 <blockquote>
 <p>OCamlPro is not working on multicore OCaml.
-It is still being worked on elsewhere, with efforts concentrated around OCaml Labs, but I don&rsquo;t have more information than what is publicly available.
+It is still being worked on elsewhere, with efforts concentrated around OCaml Labs, but I don’t have more information than what is publicly available.
 All of the work we described here is not expected to interfere with multicore.</p>
 </blockquote>
 <p>Lindsay (25 September 2020 at 20 h 20 min):</p>
 <blockquote>
 <p>Thanks for your continued work on the compiler and tooling!
-Am curious if there is any news regarding the item &ldquo;Separate compilation of recursive modules&rdquo;.</p>
+Am curious if there is any news regarding the item “Separate compilation of recursive modules”.</p>
 </blockquote>